 Heriot-Watt University Malaysia is a public research institution founded in 1821 based in Edinburgh, Scotland.
-It was established in 2012 and offers the same level of high-quality education provided in the UK and Dubai.
+It was established in Malaysia in 2012 and offers the same level of high-quality education provided in the UK and Dubai.

-The University builds partnerships with many top-notch corporate organisations in relevant industries, providing generous scholarship offers for its programmes as well as job opportunities after graduation.
+The university builds partnerships with many top-notch corporate organisations in relevant industries, providing generous scholarship offers for its programmes as well as job opportunities after graduation.

 8. Tunku Abdul Rahman University College

 Known then as Tunku Abdul Rahman College (TAR College) since its inception in 1969, the institution had been upgraded to University College in 2013.
-With the upgrading, TAR UC is able to offer Bachelor degree and Postgraduate programmes.
+With the upgrading, TAR UC is able to offer Bachelor degrees and Postgraduate programmes.